 How Is H. pylori Treated?

-Your doctor probably will prescribe one or a combination of two antibiotics.
-Examples include amoxicillin, tetracycline, metronidazole, or clarithromycin.
-You'll take them for up to 2 weeks.
+No single medication can treat h. pylori.
+Combinations are usually taken for up to 2 weeks.
 Be sure to take all the pills in your prescription, even if you start to feel better.
 Some examples of medications include amoxicillin, clarithromycin, metronidazole, or tetracycline .

 Your doctor also will prescribe medicine to help with stomach acid.
 It might include proton-pump inhibitors, H2 blockers, or bismuth subsalicylate (Pepto-Bismol, Bismatrol).
 This medicine also helps your antibiotics work better because it calms inflammation in your stomach.